-And secondly, this is the very first mesh system that’s design based on the EasyMesh concept.
+And secondly, this is the very first mesh system that’s designed based on the EasyMesh concept.

-EasyMesh is the Wi-Fi Alliance’s new certification program that aims to simplify the building of mesh systems.
-The idea is any EasyMesh-certified hardware from any vendor will work with one another to form a Wi-Fi.
+Wi-Fi EasyMesh is Wi-Fi Alliance’s new certification program, first announced early this year, that aims to simplify the building of mesh systems.
+The idea is any Wi-Fi EasyMesh-certified hardware from any vendor will work with one another to form a Wi-Fi mesh system.

 For that to work out, we need to wait until more vendors participate.
 For now, the MK63 is only in this space.
-But starting 2021, when the EasyMesh program gets certified, chances are you’ll see more supported hardware.
+But starting in 2021, when the EasyMesh program gets certified, chances are we’ll see more supported hardware.

 Netgear MK63 Nighthawk: Pre-synced hardware, simple to use, spartan Wi-Fi settings

 Out of the box, the MK63’s hardware is pre-synced.
-Thanks to that, the system can be very easy to set up and use.
+Thanks to that, the system can be straightforward to set up and use.

 All you have to do is get the router unit up and running, the way you do any standard router with a web user interface, and then the satellites automatically become part of the system.